DeeHornacek/assign_vehicles_drivers/README.md

 # Vehicle Assignment Django Project

-This project is a Django REST API for managing orders, vehicles, and drivers in Slovakia.
-It automatically assigns the most suitable vehicle and driver to an order using a weighted scoring system based on multiple criteria, currently distance to pickup (priority 70 %) and estimated travel cost (priority 30 %).
+This Django REST API allows full CRUD operations on Orders, Vehicles, and Drivers in Slovakia, and automatically assigns the most suitable vehicle and driver to an order using a weighted scoring system (distance 70%, cost 30%).
 ---

 ## Table of Contents